grigorig/stcgal/doc/FAQ.md

 ### Is it possible to read code (or EEPROM) memory out of a chip?

-By design, this is not possible with STC's bootloader protocols.
+By design, it is not possible to read back code flash memory with STC's bootloader protocols.
 This is considered a security feature by STC.
 There is no known workaround at this time.
 See issue #7 for more details and discussion.

+On some STC MCUs, you can erase code flash memory without erasing EEPROM.
+That means you can create a program to dump the EEPROM. stcgal does not have any native support to do that at this time.

 ### Which serial interfaces have been tested with stcgal?